yinka3/collage-processor/USEme.md

 # How To Use Our Graphic User Interface

+    * Update(04/12/23)
+        - The load PPM Image or Project has been changed to just load Imaged or Project as we have allowed for the ability to read in more image types which are png and jpg file types.
+        -In addtion, the save image now also has the ability to save files as a png and jpg files.
+        - No additional featues were added to the GUI in order for this new system support.

     * When the GUI first pops up, a quick direction for where things are
         - The left has the layer processing how many layers are in the project and what filters are being applied to certain layers.
 The right side has all the filters to apply onto